More cars damaged by rocks thrown into Indianapolis traffic

-Indianapolis, Ind - Indianapolis Metropolitan Police took more reports and made one arrest over the weekend, after drivers reported their cars were damaged by juveniles throwing rocks into traffic.
+INDIANAPOLIS, Ind. – Indianapolis police made one arrest after drivers reported that juveniles were throwing rocks into traffic over the weekend.

-Ben Erickson, 26, says he was driving northbound on Madison Avenue around 1:00am Sunday, when he heard a loud noise.
+Ben Erickson, 26, says he was driving northbound on Madison Ave. around 1:00 a.m.
+Sunday, when he heard a loud noise.

 “It was a super loud bang,” Erickson said.
 “I mean it scared the crap out of me.”

 At first, Erickson says he thought he might have blown a tire.
 But when he pulled over, he found scratches and dents on the roof of his Ford Focus.
-That’s when he and his passenger saw a group of about 15 teenagers gathered on the side of Madison Avenue.
+That’s when he and his passenger saw a group of about 15 teenagers gathered on the side of Madison Ave.
 He saw one of them throwing rocks at passing cars.

 “When I pulled back around and parked on the other side of the road, we watched them stand on the side of the road and they would just wait for cars and throw it like a baseball,” he said.